Partner Toolkit

 Brand Guidelines

 As a Safe Boating Campaign partner, you are equipped with a recognized brand to use in your local community.
-In addition to our resources, we encourage you to create your own in accordance with the Safe Boating Campaign brand guidelines.
+In addition to our resources, we encourage you to create your own resources in accordance with the Safe Boating Campaign brand guidelines.

 Wear Your Life Jacket at Work Day

-We encourage all boaters to participate in Wear Your Life Jacket at Work Day on May 19, 2023, the day before National Safe Boating Week.
+We encourage all boaters to participate in Wear Your Life Jacket at Work Day on May 17, 2024, the day before National Safe Boating Week.
 No matter where boaters are working, they can join in the fun by wearing their life jacket and posting creative pictures on social media for a chance to win a prize.

 This is a great way to encourage others to boat responsibly.